redixhumayun/learnings/concurrency.md

 } while (read_seqlock_retry(&lock, seq));
 ```

+> **Note:** Seqlocks can only be used with primitive types that do not contain pointers.
+See [here](https://docs.kernel.org/locking/seqlock.html) for more details

 ### Atomics
 Atomics are a complicated low-level topic that form the foundation on top of which mutexes are built.